reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 - The structured ecosystem allows for people with more advanced statistical skills to focus on that
 - Explore hyperparameters more deeply
 - Focus on state of the art and emerging methodologies
-- Post mortem of winners
+- Post-competition analysis of winner entries
 - Using cloud computing for large datasets or GPU
 - Use deep learning and compare results to traditionally used algorithms